 - NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen

 How to Use risedronate

 You must take this medicine exactly as directed or you will lower the amount of the medicine that you absorb into your body or you may cause yourself harm.
 Take this medicine by mouth after breakfast with a glass of water.
 Do not take this medicine before breakfast.
 Swallow the tablet with a full glass (6 to 8 ounces) of plain water.
 Do not take this medicine with any other drink.
 Do not chew, crush, or let the tablet dissolve in your mouth.
 Stand or sit up for at least 30 minutes after you take this medicine; do not lie down.
 Take this medicine on the same day every week.
 Do not take your medicine more often than directed.

 If you miss a dose, take the dose on the morning after you remember.
 Then take your next dose on your regular day of the week.
 Never take 2 tablets on the same day.
 Do not take double or extra doses.

-Visit your doctor or health care professional for regular check ups.
-It may be some time before you see the benefit from this medicine.
-Do not stop taking your medicine unless your doctor tells you to.
-Your doctor may order blood tests or other tests to see how you are doing.\n \nYou should make sure that you get enough calcium and vitamin D while you are taking this medicine.
-Discuss the foods you eat and the vitamins you take with your health care professional.\n \nSome people who take this medicine have severe bone, joint, and/or muscle pain.
+Some people who take this medicine have severe bone, joint, and/or muscle pain.
 This medicine may also increase your risk for a broken thigh bone.
 Tell your doctor right away if you have pain in your upper leg or groin.
 Tell your doctor if you have any pain that does not go away or that gets worse.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medication after the expiration date.

 What does the pill look like?